asimonder/geometricVoFCartesian/README.md

 Here, nMax is the number of cells neighbouring the central cell in one direction.
 For instance, if the height function is obtained from 7 cells along the height, then nMax=3 so that 3+1+3=7.

-MLP models require additional parameters to be defined such as input scaling factors, symmetry:
+MLP models require additional parameters to be defined:

 ```
 curvatureModel mlpCurvature;